bsdpot/potluck/hugo-nginx-alt/README.md

 The optional MYLANG parameter is the language code.
 Defaults to ```en``` over the ```hugo``` default ```en-us```.

-The optional parameters BUCKETHOST, BUCKETUSER, BUCKETPASS and BUCKETNAME refer to credentials for minio-client to perform sync of HTML files to a bucket.
+The optional parameters BUCKETHOST, BUCKETPORT, BUCKETUSER, BUCKETPASS and BUCKETNAME refer to credentials for minio-client to perform sync of HTML files to a bucket.

 The optional REMOTELOG parameter is for a remote syslog service, such as via the `loki` or `beast-of-argh` images on potluck site.